Paris Metro Line 3bis: Creation of Line 3 bis

 Decoration on the entrance of the station Saint-Fargeau.

 During the 1960s, the public complained that public transport was inadequate in the Porte de Bagnolet area, despite great demand.
 It was therefore decided to extend Line 3 to Bagnolet (Gallieni) from Gambetta.
 As the passenger traffic to Bagnolet was expected to be much greater than that to Porte des Lilas, the construction of a fork was ruled out.
 Using Porte des Lilas as the terminus was abandoned in favor of creating a new terminus, and it was decided to construct a separate section of track running from Gambetta to Porte des Lilas, to be called line 3bis.

-To accommodate these changes, Gambetta, which at the time consisted of two tracks on a single deck (something rare on the historical Métro), underwent major alteration.
+To accommodate these changes, Gambetta, which at the time consisted of two tracks on a single deck (something rare on the historical metro), underwent major alteration.
 The southern half-station was demolished and the northern half-station was renovated to become the terminus of the new line 3bis, with two tracks on either side of a central platform.
 New tracks were constructed for line 3, and the station Martin Nadaud, which was only 235 m from the old stations (under the square of the same name), was closed.
 The new platforms are on the site of this old station, in the direction of Pont de Levallois; this explains the longer-than-normal platforms at Gambetta.

 Gambetta was opened on 23 August 1969, but line 3 bis did not open until 27 March 1971.
 The expansion to Bagnolet was opened on 2 April 1971.
 In 1970, line 3 bis was linked to a poste de commande centralisé (PCC), or central command post, along with line 3.
 Despite this, line 3 bis has not been equipped with driverless cars, as the small amount of traffic on the line did not justify the installation of such a system.